About the Survey

 Venus Selenite, Survey Outreach Fellow (She, Her) (Spring 2015)

-As the Survey Outreach Intern, Venus coordinated various methods to connect individuals and organizations in promoting the survey and maintains the outreach database.
+As the Survey Outreach Intern, Venus coordinated various methods to connect individuals and organizations in promoting the survey and maintained the outreach database.

 A native of Baton Rouge, Louisiana, she is a recent transplant to Washington, D.C.
 Venus is also a writer, performance artist, and advocate whose work explores limitless intersections and lived experiences of race, sexuality, and gender.